Carbonll/IoTBay/README.md

 # IoTBay
 UTS Group Assignment, online web application.

+# STATUS: PLEASE DO NOT CREATE YOUR OWN BRANCH YET, STILL WORKING ON STAFF LOGIN.
+WILL BE DONE DURING 8/05 HOPEFULLY

 # Notes

 Create your own branch for the feature you're working on, derived from the master branch.
 Use this as your repository to push and pull your progress.